Logistic Q-Learning: Q-REPS

-\paragraph{Approximate policy iteration with \QREPS.} We now derive a more concrete algorithmic framework based on the \QREPS optimization problem.
-Specifically, denoting the set of $(\qq,d)$ pairs that satisfy the constraints of the problem~\eqref{eq:QREPS_OP} as $\MM$, we will consider a mirror-descent algorithm that calculates a sequence of distributions in $\MM$ iteratively as
+We now derive a more concrete algorithmic framework based on the \QREPS optimization problem.
+Specifically, denoting the set of $(\qq,d)$ pairs that satisfy the constraints of the problem~\eqref{eq:QREPS_OP} as $\MM_\Phi$, we will consider a mirror-descent algorithm that calculates a sequence of distributions iteratively as